nathanl/searchlight_demo/README.md

 # Searchlight Demo

-This is a demo app for the [Searchlight](https://github.com/nathanl/searchlight) ruby gem.

-It's the code behind [this tutorial video](https://vimeo.com/69179161) and [this demo app](http://bookfinder-searchlight-demo.herokuapp.com/).
+[Searchlight](https://github.com/nathanl/searchlight) is a Ruby gem for doing searches with ORMs, and this is the code behind [its demo app](https://bookfinder-searchlight-demo.herokuapp.com/).

 ## Usage